Web3-Pi/setup-guide/docs/GetStart/pair-devices.md

 sudo nano /boot/firmware/config.txt
 ```
 4. Edit `geth=false` to `geth=true`
-5. Save file by pressing ctrl+x and then comfirm by presing `y` and finaly `enter` button
+5. Save the file by pressing Ctrl+X, then confirm by pressing y, and finally hit the <ENTER> button.
 6. Restart the system using command:
 ``` sh
 sudo ./scripts/reboot.sh